juj/wasm_webgpu/README.md

 For your convenience, a forward declaration header is also provided, and can be included with `#include "lib_webgpu_fwd.h"`.

-# Using WebGPU via Dawn
+# Using WebGPU via Dawn (Experimental)

 It is also possible to target WebGPU outside the browser via Dawn.
 When doing so, also compile the dawn-specific file with your project:

  - [lib/lib_webgpu_dawn.cpp](lib/lib_webgpu_dawn.cpp)

+Although this implementation has at the moment gotten outdated, as it is not the main target of this repository.

 ## 🗓 Implementation Status